coreinfrastructure/best-practices-badge/doc/security.md

   display a user email address if the current user is the user being displayed or the current user is an administrator.
 This is true for views in both HTML and JSON formats.
+  The following automated tests verify that email addresses are not provided without authorization:
+    - `should NOT show email address when not logged in`
+    - `JSON should NOT show email address when not logged in`
+    - `should NOT show email address when logged in as another user`
+    - `JSON should NOT show email address when logged in as another user`
 - The `reminders_summary` view in
   `app/views/projects/reminders_summary.html.erb`
   does display user email addresses, but this is only displayed when a request is routed to the `reminders_summary` method of the projects controller (`app/controllers/projects_controller.rb`), and this method only displays that view to administrators.
+  This is verified by the automated test
+  `Reminders path redirects for non-admin`.
 - As a special case, a user email address is included as a hidden field in a local user password reset in `app/views/password_resets/edit.html.erb`.
   However, this is only displayed if the user is routed to the "edit"